-If you are in need of an emergency supply of medications to last until your next appointment with a Behavioral Health Medical Professional (BHMP), you may be able to get your medications "bridged" until your next appointment.
+If you are in need of an emergency supply of medications to last until your next appointment with a medical provider, you may be able to get your medications "bridged" until your next appointment.
 You may hear us refer to this as "Med Bridge."